 Is the one-state solution to the Israeli-Palestinian conflict an implementable solution?
-This memorandum examines four models: a unitary state that includes the entire territory between the Mediterranean Sea and the Jordan River; a Palestinian autonomous area within the West Bank as part of the State of Israel; a federation divided into Jewish and Palestinian districts; and an Israeli-Palestinian confederation.
+This memorandum examines four models: a unitary state that includes the entire territory between the Mediterranean Sea and the Jordan River; a Palestinian autonomous area within the State of Israel; a federal state divided into Jewish and Palestinian districts; and an Israeli-Palestinian confederation.
 Public discourse focuses on the question of whether a single state that is both Jewish and democratic is possible.
 The memorandum also assesses how such a state will operate on the practical level and whether it can serve as a feasible solution to the conflict.